 (Ling-ken says of the Dharma that) ‘its significance is of the highest, even if one lacks the transmission from a teacher.’
 The substance of learning is that one must rely on a teacher to receive the Dharma.
-Now I ask those (Ling-ken) who contend that the receiving of the Buddhadharma is the direct cause of Buddha-nature (enlightenment), what sutra says this and who is it that receives the Dharma?
-His teacher (Fa-yao) had taken the mind to be the direct cause of Buddha-nature, and yet the pupil considers that the receiving of the Buddhadharma is the direct cause of Buddha-nature.
+Now I ask those (Ling-ken) who contend that the receiving of the Buddhadharma is the direct cause of awakening, what sutra says this and who is it that receives the Dharma?
+His teacher (Fa-yao) had taken the mind to be the direct cause of awakening, and yet the pupil considers that the receiving of the Buddhadharma is the direct cause of awakening.
 Has he not turned his back on his teacher and made his own speculations?

 p.
 53 Tao-sheng also differed with Fa-yao and others over the question as to whether awakening is instantaneous or gradual.
 This was the other major debate in the Nan-pei-ch’ao and early T’ang Buddhist circles.
 In fact there were three schools of thought on awakening during the early Nan-pei-ch’ao: the Major Instantaneous Awakening of Tao-sheng, the Lesser Instantaneous Awakening of Chih Tao-lin and Tao-an, and the Gradual Awakening of Fa-yao and Hui-kuan.

 Tao-sheng’s thesis is based on his idea that the Dharma [the Source] is indivisible and that consequently the awakening must be both instantaneous and complete.
 Therefore he said it must occur in the final stage, the stage of the Bodhisattva, i.e. the tenth.
 Hui-ta’s Chao Lun-shu summarises his views as follows:

 “Chu Tao-sheng’s Major Instantaneous Awakening holds that ‘Instantaneous’ is to clarify that the Dharma is indivisible, and ‘Awakening’ is to name the Ultimate Illumination.
 It means that Awakening’ is non-dual, and tallies with the undivided Dharma.
 To understand through seeing is called Awakening, to understand through hearing is called faith. . . .
 Understanding through faith is not the Truth, for when Awakening happens, faith departs. . . .
 Awakening does not arise of itself, it necessarily depends on the gradual (buildup) of faith.”

-Thus Tao-sheng believed that the word ‘gradual’ applied only to the preparatory stages and that ‘instantaneous’ applied to awakening, which is a sudden leap, like an awakening from a dream.
+Thus Tao-sheng believed that the word ‘gradual’ applied only to the preparatory stages and that ‘instantaneous’ applied to awakening, which is a sudden leap, like waking up from a dream.